noel-friedrich/terml/README.md

 # terml
 a really bad programming language for my terminal website
+> also, it doesn't use any dependencies

 ```terml
 DEF "PRINTLN" "n"